geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 [^34]: When Philip summoned Rouen to surrender, the seneschal of Normandy replied that the doors were open, if he choose to enter: but Philip was too wary to risk his safety upon such doubtful ground.
 He burned his magazines and retired.

 [^35]: Avisa, the second wife of John, was the daughter and heiress of the Earl of Gloucester, and promoted the cause of her husband throughout her extensive domain.

+[^36]: The Frigidus, or cold river, a small but memorable stream in the territory of Gortz, near Aquileia; now called the Vipao.

+[^37]: White and green were the appopriate colours of the wandering ministrel.